CindyLyu1953/MDI_database_wireframe/README.md

 ### Viewing Article Details
 - **Click "View Details"**: Opens the detailed article page
 - **Review Features**: See condensed versions of all extracted features
+- **View Full Text**: Expand condensed content when it exceeds the preview length.
-- **View Full Content**: Click "View Full" to see complete verbatim text (when available)
+- **View Verbatim Text**: Expand to read the verbatim version when available.
 - **Add to Favorites**: Mark articles as favorites for quick access
 - **Compare Papers**: Add papers to your comparison list

 ### Comparing Multiple Studies
 - **Select Papers**: Click "Compare" on up to 3 papers from search results
 - **View Comparison**: See side-by-side comparison table
-- **View Full Text**: Click "View Full" buttons to see complete verbatim text for any feature
+- **View Full Text**: Open truncated content when a preview is shortened.
+- **View Verbatim Text**: Access the original verbatim excerpt when available.
 - **Save Comparison**: Save comparison results for future reference
 - **Download**: Export comparison as a CSV file